mcore1976/cc1101-tool/README.md

     setappendstatus <mode>       // When enabled, two status bytes will be appended to the payload of the packet.
 The status bytes contain RSSI and LQI values, as well as CRC OK.

-    rx <mode>                    // Enable or disable printing of received RF packets on serial terminal.
-1 = enabled, 0 = disabled
+    rx                           // Enable or disable printing of received RF packets on serial terminal.

-    tx <times> <hex-vals>        // Send the same packet of 64 hex values over RF
+    tx  <hex-vals>               // Send the packet of max 60 bytes < hex values > hex values over RF

-    jamm <mode>                  // Enable or disable continous jamming on selected band with selected modulation etc...
-1 = enabled, 0 = disabled
+    jam                          // Enable or disable continous jamming on selected band with selected modulation etc...

-    rec <mode>                   // Enable or disable recording frames in the buffer.
-1 = enabled, 0 = disabled
+    rec                         // Enable or disable recording frames in the buffer.

     show                         // Show content of recording buffer